aral/create-using/README.md

-## start
+## download-module

 > Soft fork of [tiged](https://github.com/tiged/tiged) with an easier to remember/more semantic name.

 Usage example:

 ```
-npx start small-tech/site-vite-svelte my-project-name
+npx download-module small-tech/site-vite-svelte my-project-name
 ```

-(That will download the [Vite + Svelte starter template for Site.js](https://github.com/small-tech/site-vite-svelte) into a directory called `my-project-name`.)
+This will download the [Vite + Svelte starter template for Site.js](https://github.com/small-tech/site-vite-svelte) into a directory called `my-project-name`.

+(Why isn’t this a core command in npx? e.g., `npx install …` / `npx i …`) 🤔️

 Please file issues, etc., in the [tiged](https://github.com/tiged/tiged) repo.